Pentesting AD

 2. Understand Before Automating

-We will use tools like Responder, Impacket, and Mimikatz—but we will also dissect what they do.
+We will use tools like Responder and Impacket—but we will also dissect what they do.
 You will learn the underlying protocols (NTLM, Kerberos, SMB) so you can adapt when automated tools fail or need customization.

 3. Think Like an Adversary